Spectral Bottleneck in Sinusoidal Representation Networks: Noise is All You Need: Acknowledgments

 \section{Acknowledgments}

-The authors HC, SP, DVS, and IZ gratefully acknowledge the financial assistance provided by Technion - Israel Institute of Technology during the course of present work.
+The authors HC, DVS, IZ, ZC, and SP gratefully acknowledge the financial assistance provided by Technion - Israel Institute of Technology during the course of present work.
 HC thanks Sanketh Vedula (Princeton University) for directing him to the work of Sitzmann et al. \cite{sitzmann2020implicit}; experimenting with it helped the development of noise scheme presented in this work.
+Generative AI tools were used solely for language editing, limited to grammar and phrasing refinement, and were not used for developing or modifying technical content.